stephenajulu/stephenajulu.com/content/blog/the-3-cryptocurrencies-you-should-definitely-invest-in.md

 The metaverse is hyped right now.
 I believe it's going to continue to grow.
 Buy this and you should be good.

-Others to buy: Dogecoin, Solana, Decentraland, Binance Coin, and Shiba Inu
+Others to include that have potential: Dogecoin, Solana, Decentraland, Binance Coin, and Shiba Inu

 NB: This article is not financial advice.
 Do your research.
 I recommend you start with Web 3.0, Metaverse, and Defi.